Last updated Last updated April 10, 2025

 • Phone number: (855) 921-3711

-How do I remove information from TruthFinder?
+How do I remove my info from TruthFinder?

 What is TruthFinder?

-TruthFinder is a people search website that provides basic lookups and background checks for a monthly subscription.
+TruthFinder is a people-search website that provides basic lookups and background checks for a monthly subscription.
 The site uncovers information on almost any adult within the US and allows you to check up on old friends, reconnect with extended family members and much more.

 How much does TruthFinder cost?